PennyWieser/Thermobar/docs/importing_data.rst

 Importing Data
 ================

 Users should format their compositional data as an Excel spreadsheet (.xlsx, .xls) or a comma separated values (.csv) file, with each analysis having its own row, and oxide components in wt%.

 The order of columns doesn’t matter, as the python pandas package will identify the column heading regardless of its location.

+You can either put your spreadsheet in the same folder as the jupyter notebook, or specify a path to your data.

 The import_excel function recognises different phases based on the presence of an underscore followed by a phase identifier in column headings.
 For example, the column heading